nhsconnect/gpconnect-messaging/pages/senddocument/senddocument_fedcon_overview.md

 ---
-title: Send Federated Consultation Report - Overview
+title: Overview
-keywords: document, use_case
+keywords: document, use-case
-tags: [mesh, itk3, use_case, send_document]
+tags: [mesh, itk3, use-case, send-document]
 sidebar: senddocument_sidebar
 permalink: senddocument_fedcon_overview.html
 summary: "Overview of the use case to send a federated consultation report to the registered practice of a patient."
 ---

-### Supporting federated working patterns ###
+## Supporting federated working patterns ##

 One of the main areas of focus for the [GP Connect product as a whole](index.html)  is to support GP practice federated work patterns.

 Firstly, some terms are defined to provide to provide clarity:

-- A `federation` is a group of GP practices working together within their local area, in some sort of collective legal or organisational entity to deliver services such as out of hours care.
+- a `federation` is a group of GP practices working together within their local area, in some sort of collective legal or organisational entity to deliver services such as out of hours care
-- A `registered practice` is a practice within the federation which at which the patient has a care record of type Regular (GMS/PMS).
+- a `registered practice` is a practice within the federation which at which the patient has a care record of type Regular (GMS/PMS)
-- A `federated practice` is practice within the federation at which the patient does not have a care record of type Regular (GMS/PMS)
+- a `federated practice` is practice within the federation at which the patient does not have a care record of type Regular (GMS/PMS)

-### Federated appointments use case ###
+## Federated appointments use case ##

 This use case completes the set of capabilities required to fulfil the following workflow:

-1. The [GP Connect Appointments FHIR API](https://nhsconnect.github.io/gpconnect/appointments.html) enables booking of a consultation at a federated practice.
+1.	the [GP Connect Appointments FHIR API](https://nhsconnect.github.io/gpconnect/appointments.html) enables booking of a consultation at a federated practice
-2. The [GP Connect Access Record HTML FHIR API](https://developer.nhs.uk/apis/gpconnect-0-5-0/accessrecord.html) enables an amenable consultation to take place at the federated practice through access to the patient record stored at the patient’s registered practice.
+2.	the [GP Connect Access Record HTML FHIR API](https://developer.nhs.uk/apis/gpconnect-0-5-0/accessrecord.html) enables an amenable consultation to take place at the federated practice through access to the patient record stored at the patient’s registered practice
-3. After the consultation, the [Send Document](senddocument.html) GP Connect Messaging enables the details of this consultation to be written back to the registered practice so that the registered practice patient record continues to provide an up-to-date view of care which the patient receives in a GP practice setting.
+3.	after the consultation, the [Send Document](senddocument.html) GP Connect Messaging enables the details of this consultation to be written back to the registered practice so that the registered practice patient record continues to provide an up-to-date view of care which the patient receives in a GP practice setting

 {% include callout.html content="It is worth emphasising that the first two steps above use synchronous [GP Connect FHIR API](https://nhsconnect.github.io/gpconnect/) capabilities, and that an asynchronous messaging approach is taken to facilitate the update made at the registered practice by the final step." type="info" %}